 The cancer has metastasized to the rectum, bladder, and/or distant organs.

-Talk to our Oncologists at Onco Life Centre about your treatment options.
-The main treatments for uterine cancer are surgery, radiation therapy, chemotherapy, and hormone therapy.
+Talk to our uterine cancer oncologists at Onco Life Centre about your treatment options.
+The main treatments for uterine cancer are surgery, radiation therapy, chemotherapy, immunotherapy, targeted therapy and hormone therapy.
 Often the best approach uses 2 or more of these treatment methods.
 It is important that you understand the goal of your treatment.
 If a cure is not possible, treatment is aimed at relieving symptoms such as pain.

 Lymph node removal at the vicinity of the tumor will determine if the cancer has spread beyond the uterus.